 If you are waking in the morning with pain in your back, there is a strong possibility your sleep posture can be adding to your discomfort.
-In clinic I find the majority of people favour lay on one side with their bottom leg straight and their top leg bent at around 90 deg.
+As a clinician, I find the majority of people favour laying on one side, with their bottom leg straight and their top leg bent at around 90 degrees.
 This causes significant rotation in the pelvis whilst you are sleeping adding to tension one side of the spine.
 Try putting a small pillow or cushion between your knees and bending both knees at the same level.
 This will help to keep your pelvis and spine in a neutral position and provide relief for those lower back muscles.

 Releasing the tension in our muscles alongside our spine can go a long way to relieving back pain.
 I often tell my patients if you imagine your spine is like a tent pole, and your muscles are like the ropes holding it in position.
 If you tighten one side of the ropes you will pull the pole over.
 The spine is the same.
 Tight muscles pull at all our joints and can be responsible for a lot of misalignment of the joint space.
 Regular gentle stretching can provide relief for this tension.